Ariddoshika/maltran/README.md

 ===================

 This tool was developed with the purpose of furthering and organizing access to traffic analysis exercises and malware files captured and published almost daily.
-Maltran makes it easy to view and download exercises and malspams in an extremely simple and organized way.
+Maltran makes the views and downloads exercises and malspams easier in an extremely simple and organized way.

 Visit website **[Malware-Traffic-Analysis][3]** - A source for pcap files and malware samples...